 - #515 Line Commuter Bus Service: Add peak reverse flow (back haul) and off-peak service to provide a critical intercity transit link between downtown Frederick and Washington, DC.
-This will better accommodate travel patterns that have emerged in the post-COVID world. - Additional Intercity Bus Service: Add bidirectional, on- and off-peak Frederick-Baltimore intercity bus service to provide a critical transit link between the two largest cities in Maryland. - I-270 Corridor Commuter Bus Service Enhancements: In anticipation of significant growth in commuter bus demand with the opening of the I-270 Electronic Toll Lanes (ETLs), study the need for expanded park and ride
+This will better accommodate travel patterns that have emerged in the post-COVID world. - Additional Intercity Bus Service: Add bidirectional, on- and off-peak Frederick-Baltimore intercity bus service to provide a critical transit link between the two largest cities in Maryland. - I-270 Corridor Bus Rapid Transit: This a key element to improving access and expanding the economy along the I-270 corridor.
+Implementation could occur along MD 355, in cooperation with Montgomery County's BRT plans, or along I-270 when the northern phase of the project moves forward.